CongducPham/LowCostLoRaGw/gw_full_latest/3GDongle/loranga/README.md

 If you use our latest version of SD card image (from September 2017) then everything is set-up to use the LORANGA board.
 You just have to run:

-	> cd 3GDongle/loranga
+	> cd /home/pi/lora_gateway/3GDongle/loranga
 	> ./start-internet.sh

-You can add the following lines in your /etc/rc.local file to have it started at boot:

-	/home/pi/lora_gateway/3GDongle/loranga/start-internet.sh

-Normally after the following line:

-	/home/pi/lora_gateway/scripts/start_gw.sh

-However, it is safer to test it first in interactive mode.
+To start the 2G/3G Internet connection at boot, run:

+	> ./enable-loranga-internet-on-boot.sh

+This simple script simply creates a file called use_loranga_internet_on_boot.txt.
+The start_gw.sh script, called at boot time, now checks for this file and will run the start-internet.sh script before launching the gateway program and post-processing stage.
+However, it is safer to test it first in interactive mode to see how the ppp connection is going.
+Once you are supposed to have Internet, try to ping some remote computers or use the web admin interface to see whether the gateway has Internet or not.

+You can provide a parameter to start-internet.sh when testing in interactive mode.
+With no parameters, pppd logs are sent to stdout with is not very convenient.
+You can use:

+	> ./start-internet.sh "logfile pppd.log"

+To redirect pppd logs to pppd.log (in the /home/pi/lora_gateway/3GDongle/loranga folder).
+If you don't want any logs, run:

+	> ./start-internet.sh nolog

+When pppd is started at boot for an operational gateway, start-internet.sh is run without any parameters but it is not important because the logs will not appear on stdout.
+We did not want to have logs in a file because we want to avoid having a log file that can grow quite fast.
+However, if you want to have the logs saved in a file, you can just edit /home/pi/lora_gateway/script/start_gw.sh and add "logfile pppd.log" after ./start-internet.sh.

 Use stop-internet.sh to stop the pppd process and power-off the LORANGA board.
-Once you are supposed to have Internet, try to ping some remote computers.
+Also, you can disable the usage of Loranga on boot with:

+	> ./disable-loranga-internet-on-boot.sh

+which simply deletes the use_loranga_internet_on_boot.txt file.

 Sending SMS
 -----------